Lehtimies/Web-Programming-University-of-Turku/README.md

 Returns the weather data for a specific city based on the id used.

 **Response structure:**  \
-The "current" key is what contains all the relevant information.
+The "current" key is what contains all the relevant information for this hour, the "hourly" key contains the weather information for the next 48 hours, and the "daily" key contains the information for the next week.
 If an error occurs then the appropriate status code and error message will be returned.
 ```JSON
 Status code 200:
 // New York example again